 - What to Do in Brussels: Other than food tours & a lot of eating, we also recommend beer tours and a lot of drinking.
 Here’s our guide to Drinking Beer in Belgium.
 Also top on the list?
 Visiting Brussels many quirky museums.
 Here’s 25 weird museums in Brussels that we love.
 We’d also recommend picking up a Brussels Card to sight-see with: it’ll save you a bunch of money and you’ll get a lot of handy little maps, too!
 Check out prices for the Brussels Card.

 - What Else to Do in Belgium: Visit Bruges, the cutest little medieval town that we’re totally obsessed with.
 Check out our Romantic Guide to Bruges.

 - Coffee: As you know, we’re coffee snobs, so nearby third wave coffee shops are a huge plus for us.
 If you stay at Meininger Hostel and walk into the main square, you’ll pass both MOK Specialty Coffee Roastery and OR Coffee, and both are excellent.

 Disclaimer: You might have noticed that some of the above links are affiliate links!
-Please note that we would never recommend anything we haven’t personally tried and enjoyed.
 Affiliate links help pay for the costs of running our site and we really appreciate you using them for your booking if you found our posts useful.

-We attended this tour as guests of Global Enterprises and recieved Brussels Cards from Visit Brussels.
-All opinions, mistakes, inaccuracies, bad jokes, and innappropriate suggestions that Brussels is being run by the Illuminati are our own.
+We attended this tour as guests of Global Enterprises and received Brussels Cards from Visit Brussels.
+All opinions, mistakes, inaccuracies, bad jokes, and inappropriate suggestions that Brussels is being run by the Illuminati are our own.